 The Art Alley Mural Project: The Intersection of Human Rights and Community Art

-We are bringing poetry to Islington Village in a big way – a specially commissioned poem by Dionne Brand, City of Toronto’s Poet Laureate, - has been painted onto the 1000 square foot wall in the alley immediately east of our office and gallery.
+We are brought poetry to Islington Village in a big way – a specially commissioned poem by Dionne Brand, City of Toronto’s Former Poet Laureate, - has been painted onto the 1000 square foot wall in the alley immediately east of our office and gallery.

 Mural painter William Lazos painting the mural with assistance from

-The Art Alley Mural Project also includes an exciting learning opportunity for youth through our free Saturday Storefront Art Classes.
-Artist / teacher Faten Toubasi leads participants in a series of classes that demonstrate the process of public art creation through involvement in and reaction to the Art Alley mural project.
+The Art Alley Mural Project also included an exciting learning opportunity for youth through our free Saturday Storefront Art Classes.
+Artist/teacher Faten Toubasi ledparticipants in a series of classes that demonstrated the process of public art creation.

-Students will receive technical training in mural painting labour and then will create their own art by exploring themes generated by the Mural Project.
-The final objective is for participants to create a collective artwork which will take the form of either a proposal for a mural in the immediate community or an installation work for the front window of our office and Gallery.
-This work is to be displayed to the public at the launch of the Art Alley project late in October.
+Students received technical training in mural painting and then created their own art by exploring themes generated by the Mural Project.
+The final objective was for participants to create collective artwork, their work was displayed to the public at the launch of the Art Alley project.

 The Art Alley Mural Project is a unique addition to our visually rich neighbourhood.
 Currently there are 15 heritage murals within a 10-block radius depicting history of the area dating back to 1800’s.
 In order to reflect the current cultural landscape, our mural will shine a light on the area’s contemporary and multi-cultural voices.